identd113/homebridge-og/README.md

 This plugin only works with OpenGarage Firmware 1.0.8 or later.

-You must have NodeJS `v8.1.4` or later installed as `homebridge-og` depends on JavaScript features introduced at that point.
+You must have Node.js `v16.0.0` or later installed, matching the minimum runtime required by Homebridge 2.
 Check your node version:

 ```
 node --version
 ```

 You need [Homebridge](https://github.com/nfarina/homebridge) installed and configured.
-This plugin was developed against Homebridge `0.4.43`.
+This plugin requires Homebridge `2.0.0` or later.

 ```
 npm install -g homebridge